wavejumper/rehook-dom/README.md

 `defui` takes in three arguments:

 * `context`: immutable, application context
 * `props`: any props passed to the component.
-This will be an untouched JS object.
+This will be an untouched JS object from React.
 * `$`: the render fn

 ```clojure